 Staff develop good relationships with all children, interacting positively with them and taking time to listen to them.
 We encourage parents to talk to the child's teacher, if there are any concerns.

-We use Tapestry to share learning with you and provide a helpful communication tool between home and school.
-We additionally use Class Dojo to send messages and signpost parents to resources.
+We use Class DoJo to share learning with you and provide a helpful communication tool between home and school.
+Through this, we share pupils' learning as well as send messages and signpost to resources.

 Enabling Environments